nesi/alphafold2-on-mahuika/docs/2_alphafold2_databases.md

 # AlphaFold2 Databases

 AlphaFold databases are stored in */opt/nesi/db/alphafold_db/*  parent directory.
 In order to make the database calling more convenient, we have prepared modules for each version of the database.
-Running module spider AlphaFold2DB will list the available versions based on when they were downloaded (Year-Month)
+Running `module spider AlphaFold2DB` will list the available versions named after the downladed Year and Month (Year-Month)

 !!! terminal "terminal"
     ```bash